Framing

 by Takuma Ono

-A zen garden is in essence an abstract representation of nature, framed by some type of enclosure, right?
-We know that frames help tell a specific story, a specific point of view.
+A zen garden is, in essence, an abstract representation of nature, framed by some type of enclosure—right?
+We know that framing helps tell a specific story, a specific point of view.
 When gardens are designed to tell a story, an enclosure can play a vital role in the telling of the story.
 Is there anything more to it?
 I did a bit of research on framing and here’s what I found.

 Framing emerged as civilizations learned of its command over perception—by that I mean we, as a people, learned that seeing and recalling is not an innocent nor objective act; how Information is presented affects impressionability of information.
 It’s not so different from the framing effect.
 Framing commands a high level of influence on how information is received—so it didn’t take long for framing to be subverted in the interest of cultivating power.

 Though an image may point to the past, an image can function as a compass.
-What history tells us is that when framing is applied with purpose, it is highly effective at influencing the masses; framed images provide affirmation through the narratives and meanings they hold—through the stories they tell.
+What history tells us is that when framing is applied purposefully to an image, it is highly effective at influencing perception; framed images provide affirmation through the narratives and meanings they hold—through the stories they tell.

-As the adage goes, pictures are worth a thousand words—and it is so because pictures are felt—in the way music is felt.
-As sentient beings, we navigate life by way of feeling.
-As newborns, we look and feel.
+As the adage goes, pictures are worth a thousand words—and it is so because pictures are framed—not dissimilar from the way music is framed in silence.

 Early artifacts of the Mesopotamian civilization include images carved into blocks of stone, which are in essence framed images.
 Framing may have spread from Mesopotamia to other ancient civilizations, including Chinese, Egyptian, Incan, Mayan, Persian, and Roman—where framing was adopted for creating meaning, for cultivating power.
 In time, the market for framed imagery expanded and with technology, images became ubiquitous.

-All through history, framed subjects have evolved in tune with the stories that resonate with the times, with the era.
-When Instagram first arrived, nostalgia helped establish its reigns as a leading social media platform but what is relevant in terms of imagery does not cease to evolve.
+All throughout history, framed subjects have evolved in tune with the stories that resonate with the times, with the era.
+When Instagram first arrived, the technological tools that enhanced nostalgia and the ease of sharing images helped establish it as a leading social media platform—but what is relevant in terms of imagery does not cease to evolve.

 The English word frame has its roots in the word from (fram), which denotes departure or movement away from—in time or space.
 The word frame and framing have been re-appropriated and have crossed over into the vernacular of various professions but the word generally tends to hold the same or similar meaning.